fhcflx/ciencia-medica/_posts/2025-10-06-nobel-fisiologia-medicina-2025.en.md

 _Source: Nobel Prize Outreach 2025_

 Mary E. Brunkow, Fred Ramsdell and Shimon Sakaguchi were awarded the 2025 Nobel Prize in Physiology or Medicine "for their discoveries concerning peripheral immune tolerance."
-The laureates' research clarified how the immune system avoids attacking the body's own tissues — a mechanism essential to prevent autoimmune disease — through a specialized subset of T lymphocytes now known as regulatory T cells (Tregs).
+The laureates' research clarified how the immune system avoids attacking the body's own tissues — a mechanism essential to prevent autoimmune disease — through a specialized subset of T lymphocytes now known as regulatory T cells (Tregs{% include treg-en.html %}).

 <!--more-->